 ERCOT Infrastructure Cost and Financing...
 The approximate cost of the infrastructure necessary for LP&L to integrate into ERCOT was \$381.1 million, of which approximately one half is owned by LP&L and the other half is owned by Oncor.
-LP&L's cost to fund the needed additional infrastructure was funded through short-term financing during the construction phase and is being converted to long-term financing with the issuance of the Bonds.
+LP&L's cost to fund the needed additional infrastructure during the construction phase was funded through a short-term revolving note program with Bank of America, N.A. which had an aggregate principal amount not to exceed \$300 million outstanding at any one time (the "2019 Note Program").
+The 2019 Note Program was utilized to provide interim financing for the majority of LP&L's capital program, including the transition costs of entering ERCOT and including capitalized interest during and after the period of construction of the facilities.
+The 2019 Note Program was converted to long-term financing with the issuance of the System's Electric Light and Power System Revenue Bonds, Series 2021.